Goodsprings, Nevada: Pioneer Saloon

 The Pioneer Saloon, pictured in 2006.

 Goodsprings is the home of the Pioneer Saloon, which opened in 1913 and is considered to be one of the oldest saloons in Nevada.
 The walls of the saloon are made out of pressed tin.
 On June 27, 1915, a dispute over a card game between Paul Coski and miner Joe Armstrong resulted in Armstrong firing twice at Coski, killing him.
-Armstrong was initially exonerated of wrong doing by coroner's jury on the basis of self-defense.
+Armstrong was initially exonerated of wrongdoing by coroner's jury on the basis of self-defense.
 He was subsequently put on trial and found not-guilty according to Reno Gazette-Journal on the basis that "he had never been a quarrelsome man, and had a splendid record".
 The contemporary saloon showcases two holes in the wall that it says were bullet holes from the shooting with a local newspaper article explaining the case.

 The Pioneer Saloon and several other locations around Las Vegas were raided in 1924 by regulatory officers in violation of prohibition banning the sale of alcohol.

 In addition, the Pioneer Saloon has a small memorial to Carole Lombard and her husband Clark Gable.
 Lombard's plane TWA Flight 3 crashed into nearby Potosi Mountain on January 16, 1942, resulting in the death of all 22 people on board, including Lombard's mother and press agent.
 The saloon and hotel were the centers of operations for the search in the aftermath of the accident.

 A new owner purchased the saloon in 2006, and put around 2 million dollars renovating the building.
 The Pioneer Saloon was purchased in 2021 for 1.5 million dollars after the previous owner had owned it for 15 years.

 The saloon has also been used as a filming location for film productions such as Fear and Loathing in Las Vegas, and Miss Congeniality as well as the reality television series Ghost Adventures.
 This saloon appeared in several films and TV series, such as The Twilight Zone, The Misfits, and Cherry 2000.
 The town also features prominently in the 2010 video game Fallout: New Vegas.
 The saloon, which is re-created accurately in the videogame, has a small corner dedicated to the game.
 Since 2022, the saloon has hosted a yearly festival, drawing thousands of Fallout fans from around the world to Goodsprings.